Corporate Governance

 Roles and Responsibilities of the Board of Directors

-The Board of Directors is positioned as the body responsible for decision-making concerning the Company’s fundamental policies and upper-level management issues as well as for supervising the execution of business.
+The Board of Directors is positioned as the body that determines basic Group-wide policies, makes sophisticated management decisions, and supervises the execution of business.

-In addition to the Company’s Chairman, who is a non-executive director and serves as its chair, the Board of Directors has in place a highly effective supervisory system for Directors by appointing sufficiently experienced Outside Directors to ensure transparency in management and fairness in business decisions and operations.
+The Company’s Chairman, who is a non-executive director, serves as the Chairman of the Board of Directors.
+In addition, the Company has established a highly effective supervisory system for directors by appointing outside directors with sufficient independence to ensure management transparency and fairness.

 Composition of the Board of Directors

-In addition, Audit and Supervisory Board members, including outside Audit and Supervisory Board members, shall attend meetings of the Board of Directors.
-With regard to the Audit and Supervisory Board, one or more members will have knowledge and expertise in corporate finance and accounting, and one or more will have knowledge and expertise in legal systems.
+In addition, all Audit and Supervisory Board members, including outside Audit and Supervisory Board members, attend meetings of the Board of Directors.
+At least one Audit and Supervisory Board member is appointed with knowledge of corporate finance and accounting, and at least one is appointed with knowledge of the legal system.
+The diversity and number of Board of Directors’ members is set to ensure that appropriate decisions are made in accordance with the scope and size of our business.

-The presidents of the divisional companies, who are the top management of each business and senior corporate officers with significant experience and strong expertise, are appointed as inside Directors.
-Together with the independent Outside Directors, who have broad knowledge and experience, and Audit and Supervisory Board members with strong expertise, the presidents of the divisional companies effectively perform the roles and responsibilities of the Board of Directors and maintain a balance with respect to diversity, optimal size, and capabilities.
+The presidents of the divisional companies, who are the top management of each business and senior corporate officers with significant experience and strong expertise, are appointed as inside directors.
+Together with the independent outside directors, who have broad knowledge and experience, and Audit and Supervisory Board members with strong expertise, the presidents of the divisional companies effectively perform the roles and responsibilities of the Board of Directors and maintain a balance with respect to diversity, optimal size, and capabilities.
+Following their initial appointment to the Company’s Board of Directors at the Annual General Meeting of Shareholders held in June 2022, three female directors have been continuously reappointed.

-Based on the aforementioned, SEKISUI CHEMICAL Group believes that the diversity of its Board members is ensured in terms of both skills and gender.
+In light of the above, we believe that the diversity of our Board of Directors is ensured in terms of both skills and gender.

 Attendance of Directors and Audit and Supervisory Board Members

-Teiji Koge Chairman of the Board and Director 18 years 100%
+Teiji Koge Chairman of the Board 19 years 100%

 100%